dgsaf/acqm-workshop-1/readme.md

   make hydrogenic_atom
   ```

-  To compile the report, note that you must first make the figures:
+  To compile the report, note that the figures have been externalised and must
+  be compiled beforehand:
   ```bash
   cd report
   make -f phys4000_workshop_1.makefile